-Mark Puckett, MD, is board-certified in family medicine and sports medicine.
-Dr. Puckett is a 2008 graduate of the University of Louisville School of Medicine.
+Mark Puckett, MD, is board-certified in family and sports medicine and a 2008 graduate of the University of Louisville School of Medicine.
 He completed his family medicine residency at Self Regional Healthcare in Greenwood, S.C., in 2011.
 He completed a fellowship in primary care sports medicine at Self Regional Healthcare in 2012.

 Dr. Puckett practices with Baptist Health Medical Associates Family & Sports Medicine at Baptist Health Eastpoint.
 Dr. Puckett has served as medical support physician in the South Carolina Half Ironman Triathlon and a volunteer physician on medical missions to the Dominican Republic, Bolivia, Honduras, and Peru.
 He currently serves as team physician for Ballard High School.

 Dr. Puckett is a member of the American Academy of Family Physicians, American Medical Association, American Medical Society for Sports Medicine and South Carolina Medical Association.

 Dr. Puckett has a special interest in musculoskeletal ultrasound, using this technology for bedside diagnostics and procedural guidance.
 This enables him to more accurately reach joints, tendons, nerves and other structures for injections and prolotherapy.
 He also has an interest in running and endurance sports injuries, including gait analysis.
 He has participated in research projects for sports preparticipation screening, fluid and electrolyte balance in athletes and concussion awareness.

 W. Michael Hughes Jr, DO, CAQSM (Team Physician)